students on the tyne: the colonial students' club in newcastle

 The fight for racial and gender equality

 Gender and racial discrimination thwarted her ambition of becoming a surgeon like her brother: surgery on men was not allowed for women and her female superiors were often rude with her.
-She eventually opted for gynaecology as her specialisation, convinced that she would make a difference in women’s lives.
+She eventually opted for gynecology as her specialization, convinced that she would make a difference in women’s lives.

 Irene not only founded the Society for the Cultural Advancement of Africa with her brother, but also founded women-only groups like the West African Women’s Association.
 She did this while managing her brother’s practice in Denton when he visited Sierra Leone for a mission with the Colonial Office in 1945 and 1946.
 Irene also published pieces on the need to expand women’s educational opportunities and to secure self-government in West Africa.
 For her, achieving gender, racial, and political equality was part of the same struggle.

 While in Newcastle, Irene was close to other female students.
 Two other siblings, Albert and Folake Odulate, were part of the same student activist circles.
-Albert was studying medicine while Folake studied English, Latin, mathematics, education, and eventually law.
-Both returned to Nigeria but Albert was killed in in a road accident.
-Folake married a doctor she had met in Newcastle, Dr Toriola Solanke, and established the first law firm by a Nigerian woman in 1966.
-Learn more.
+Folake studied English, Latin, mathematics, education, and eventually law.
+She married a doctor she had met in Newcastle, Dr Toriola Solanke, and established the first law firm by a Nigerian woman in 1966.